Restore Azure Kubernetes Service using Azure CLI

 az dataprotection backup-instance validate-for-restore --backup-instance-name $backupinstancename --resource-group $backupvaultresourcegroup --restore-request-object restorerequestobject.json --vault-name $backupvault

-This command checks if the AKS Cluster and Backup vault have required permissions on each other and the Snapshot resource group to perform restore.
-If the validation fails due to missing permissions, you can assign them by running the following command:
+This command checks if the AKS Cluster and Backup vault have the required roles on different resource needed to perform restore.
+If the validation fails due to missing roles, you can assign them by running the following command:

 az dataprotection backup-instance update-msi-permissions --datasource-type AzureKubernetesService --operation Restore --permissions-scope Resource --resource-group $backupvaultresourcegroup --vault-name $backupvault --restore-request-object restorerequestobject.json --snapshot-resource-group-id /subscriptions/$subscriptionId/resourceGroups/$snapshotresourcegroup